-IND Number: 129606; EudraCT Number: 2016-003171-21
+IND number: 129606; EudraCT number: 2016-003278-42

-A Multicenter, Randomized, Double-Blind, Double-Dummy, Placebo-Controlled, Parallel-Group Study Comparing the Efficacy and Safety of 2 Dose Regimens (Intravenous/Subcutaneous and Subcutaneous) of TEV-48125 versus Placebo for the Prevention of Chronic Cluster Headache

-Principal Investigator:

-Title:

-Address of Investigational Center er:

-Tel:

-I have read the protocol with Amendment 02 and agree that it contains all necessary details for carrying out this study.
-I am qualified by education, experience, and training to conduct this clinical research study.
-The signature below constitutes approval of this protocol and attachments, and provides assurance that this study will be conducted according to all stipulations of the protocol, including all statements regarding confidentiality, and according to national or local legal and regulatory requirements and applicable regulations and guidelines.

-I will make available the protocol and all information on the investigational medicinal product (IMP) that are furnished to me by the sponsor to all physicians and other study personnel responsible to me who participate in this study and will discuss this material with them to ensure that they are fully informed regarding the IMP and the conduct of the study.
-I agree to keep records on all patient information, IMP shipment and return forms, and all other information collected during the study, in accordance with national and local Good Clinical Practice (GCP) regulations.
+EMA Decision Number of Pediat ric Investigation Pla n: Not Applicable Article 45 or 46 of 1 1901/2006 does not a pply A Multicenter, Randomized, Double-F Parallel-Group Study Comparing th (Intravenous/Subcutaneous and Subcuta Prevention of Epis e Efficacy and Safet ty of 2 Dose Regimens 25 versus Placebo for the Principal Investigator: and the state of t Title: Address of Investigational Center: Tel: I have read the protocol with Amendment 02 a carrying out this study.
+I am qualified by educ clinical research study.
+The signature below coattachments, and provides assurance that this stipulations of the protocol, including all states national or local legal and regulatory requirements. ation, experience, and constitutes approval of study will be conduct ments regarding conf d training to conduct this f this protocol and ed according to all identiality, and according to I will make available the protocol and all information (IMP) that are furnished to me by the sponsor responsible to me who participate in this study that they are fully informed regarding the IMP records on all patient information, IMP shipmed collected during the study, in accordance with regulations. to all physicians and and will discuss this and the conduct of the ent and return forms, other study personnel material with them to ensure the study.
+I agree to keep and all other information Principal Investigator Signature Date

-Sponsor's Authorized Representative Date 5.
-1. 2017